 What is it?

-Qi gong is used for high blood pressure, back pain, and tiredness in people with cancer.
-It is also used for other types of pain, rheumatoid arthritis, osteoarthritis, and many other conditions, but there’s no good scientific evidence to support these uses.
+People use Qi gong for high blood pressure, back pain, asthma, cancer, osteoarthritis, fibromyalgia, and many other conditions, but there’s no good scientific evidence to support many of these uses.

 Possibly Effective for …